-Pablo (co-)founded several startups, being in charge of their technology and sometimes other areas as well.
+Pablo is a getting-things-done person, the perfect technical sidekick to a non-technical CEO.
+No job is above him, no job is beneath him.
+He (co-)founded several startups, being in charge of their technology and sometimes other areas as well.
 He has built and managed teams, from scratch, centering around close-knit, ultra-productive teams, establishing processes, such as Agile, Scrum and Kanban.
-As well as engineers of every stripe, he has also managed designers, support specialist, financial staff, etc. As CTO, he was the ultimate bearer of responsibility for the technological success of his companies.
+As CTO, he was the ultimate bearer of responsibility for the technological success of his companies.
 As a serial startup founder, he is acutely aware of the everyday and real-world concerns of a business.

 He’s a generalist technologist having started coding at 7, before the web even existed.
 He’s a self learner that tackled a whole range of technical tasks, at every level of complexity, in response to major industry shifts over the last three decades.
 He developed in 17 programming languages, in most major platforms, with many different frameworks.
 His breadth of experience and passion for growth inevitably leads him into leadership and executive positions in all his appointments.